The rules of super by age

 If you are age 55 or older, and meet the eligibility requirements, you may be able to make a downsizer contribution into your superannuation of up to $300,000 after the sale of your main residence, which you need to have owned for at least 10 years.

 There are several benefits to this.
-Your downsizer contribution isn’t a non-concessional contribution, it doesn’t count towards your contributions caps and you can still make it regardless of your total super balance.
+Your downsizer contribution isn’t a non-concessional contribution, it doesn’t count towards your contribution caps, and you can still make it regardless of your total super balance.

 The contribution of up to $300,000 must be made within 90 days of the sale and your spouse may also be eligible to contribute up to $300,000 if they’re also in the suitable age range.
 A further benefit is there’s no upper age limit nor any work test eligibility.